Gail Ryan

 Gail Rowell-Ryan (born 11 January 1939) is a film and television hairdresser.

 Biography

 Gail Rowell-Ryan was born in Cincinnati, Ohio in 1939.
-Her career spanned over five decades, from 1974 to 2021.
-She is best known for her work with celebrities such as Benicio Del Toro, Naomi Watts, Dustin Hoffman, Sean Penn, Leslie Nielsen, Ray Liotta, and Nick Nolte.
+She worked from 1974 to 2021.
+She has worked in films such as How the Grinch Stole Christmas, Taken, The Hunted, and Wrongfully Accused.
+She has worked with celebrities such as Benicio Del Toro, Naomi Watts, Dustin Hoffman, Sean Penn, Leslie Nielsen, Ray Liotta, and Nick Nolte.

 Rowell-Ryan married makeup artist Robert Ryan on March 4, 1989.
-The couple divorced on January 16, 2002.
+The couple were divorced on January 16, 2002.